 The Michigan Supreme Court has released a response to the ongoing situation with COVID-19.
 Please view it here

-If you would like to request an adjournment, address a warrant, schedule a hearing, provide proof(s) for waivable charges, submit a letter to the Prosecutor, or address a driver's license suspension, Submit a Request to the Court by completely filling out the form provided.
+If you would like to request an adjournment, provide proof(s) for waivable charges, submit an appearance, address a driver's license suspension, or for any other court related matter, Submit a Request to the Court by completely filling out the form provided.
 Your request will be forwarded to the appropriate department for processing.

 For Payment Plans and general Collections information, please email:

 Payments may also be mailed to the court or left in the drop box located at the entrance to the court.
 We recommend using cashier's checks or money orders to ensure you have a receipt of your transaction.

 If you are directed to a voicemail, please leave your name, phone number and the reason for your call.

 Note - Work Program is suspended until further notice.
 You will be contacted to re-schedule your remaining days once the program resumes operation.